Gold Resource: A Tale Of Two Mines (NYSEMKT:GORO)

 As you can see, there are a few things that stand-out from this analysis:

-- With the latest GORO production estimates, I was able to “run the numbers” and realized that NMU is now “all-grown-up” and no longer needs financial support from OMU as both entities, on a quarterly basis, collectively and individually have the cash flows to support independent operations.
+- With the latest GORO production estimates, I was able to “run the numbers” and realized that NMU is now “all-grown-up” and no longer needs financial support from the OMU, since both entities, on a quarterly basis, collectively and individually have significant cash flows to support independent operations.

-- NMU and OMU collectively will achieve record Net Sales and Adjusted EBITDA in Q3 2020 and in Q4 2020 roughly doubling the figures from the past quarters over the past two years.
+- The NMU and the OMU collectively will achieve record Net Sales and Adjusted EBITDA in Q3 2020 and in Q4 2020, roughly doubling the figures from each of the quarters over the past two years.

-- OMU currently generates more sales than NMU, but the growth of NMU outpaces the growth of the OMU.
-That said, NMU’s costs of production as an open-pit heap leach operation are far lower than the underground operations of the OMU and therefore the NMU has the potentially to be more profitable than OMU in the future even with the larger CapEx required needed to maintain an underground operation.
+- The OMU currently generates more sales than the NMU, but the growth of the NMU in the near-term outpaces the growth of the OMU.
+That said, the NMU’s costs of production as an open-pit heap leach operation are far lower than the underground operations of the OMU and therefore the NMU has the potential to be more profitable than the OMU in the future (taking into consideration the larger CapEx required needed to maintain an underground operation at the OMU).

-- At full production capacity, the OMU will, at today’s prices, experience negative “Total Cash cost of production after by-product credit” as a result of the by-product increased sales values.
+- At full production capacity, the OMU will, at today’s prices, likely experience negative “Total Cash cost of production after by-product credit” in Q4 2020 as a result of the increase by-product credit values.

-- At full production capacity for both mines (e.g., likely to be in the latter half of 2021), consolidated Adjusted EBITDA may be ~$30MM/qtr and After-tax Free Cash Flows ~$20MM/qtr (i.e., solid double-digit free cash flow yields based on today’s price of $2.60/share as of 10/28/20), bearing in mind that the market cap of GORO is <$200MM.
+- At full production capacity for both mines (e.g., likely to be in the latter half of 2021), consolidated Adjusted EBITDA I estimate to be ~$30MM/qtr and After-tax Free Cash Flows ~$20MM/qtr (i.e., representing solid double-digit free cash flow yields based on today’s price of $2.60/share as of 10/28/20).
+This is equivalent to ~$80MM in FCF yield annually (bearing in mind that the market cap of GORO is <$200MM).

 This last financial driver helps us in understanding the timing and rationale for the SpinCo transaction.
-GORO, as it was digging deeper and deeper into the Isabella Pearl mine of the NMU, had recently hit the Pearl in Q2 (accounting for 80% of the gold deposits in the Isabella Pearl).
-GORO had been aware of this timeframe and the implications of hitting such a profitable vein.
+GORO, as it was digging deeper and deeper into the Isabella Pearl mine of the NMU, had recently in Q2 hit the top of the "Pearl" (remembering that the Pearl accounts for 80% of the gold deposits in the Isabella Pearl).
+GORO had been aware of this milestone and the implications of hitting such a profitable vein and discussed the implications in prior earnings calls.
 The company has been waiting to pull the trigger on the SpinCo transaction for over a year (subject to achieving significant cash flow profitability).
-Now that it is on the cusp of that achievement, it makes sense to start the ball rolling on separating the two in order to get SpinCo listed on the OTCBB and then subsequently up-listed, most likely in the second half of 2021 or in 2022, to the NYSE.
+Now that the NMU has crossed that milestone, it makes sense to start the ball rolling on separating the two mining operations in order to have SpinCo listed on the OTCBB and then subsequently up-listed, most likely in the second half of 2021 or in 2022, to the NYSE.

 As for the future of each mining operation, the exploration teams from both operations are well under way.

-In the OMU, the exploration team was the last group to return to the OMU after the original Q2 lock-down, and are now back in full swing, setting up an underground drill pad to place a drill rig in relation to the drifts in the north-east zone to start drilling.
+In the OMU, the exploration team was the last group to return to the OMU after the original Q2 lock-down, and is now back in full swing, setting up an underground drill pad to place a drill rig in relation to the drifts in the north-east zone to start drilling.

-In the NMU, drilling has already commenced drilling at East Camp Douglas as of September and the team has already begun exploratory work on the Golden Mile as well.
+In the NMU, drilling has already commenced at East Camp Douglas as of September and the team has already begun exploratory work on the Golden Mile as well.

-These exploratory projects will establish a long-term pipeline of future production to leverage the fixed assets of production currently in place which will help reduce costs.
+These exploratory projects will establish a long-term pipeline of future production to leverage the fixed assets of production currently in place at each mine, which will help reduce fixed costs per tonne.

 The Epoch of Belief: Filing Status